mantidproject/mantid/docs/source/concepts/ModulatedStructure.rst

 class.
 Functions like setIntHKL, setIntMNP, getIntHKL, and getIntMNP can be used to write and read the indices from a peak.

-For step 7, new algorithm FindUBUsingIndexedPeakswithSatellites is made.
+For step 7, algorithm :ref:`FindUBUsingIndexedPeaks <algm-FindUBUsingIndexedPeaks>` is updated.
-This function use the indexed peaks from step 6 (including both main and satellite peaks) to calculate the UB and ModUB.
-Functions
+This algorithm uses the indexed peaks from step 6 (including both main and satellite peaks) to calculate the UB and ModUB.
+Function, Optimize_6dUB, is is added to IndexingUtils to Optimize_UB.
+Optimize_6dUB calculates the 6-dimensional matrix that most nearly maps the specified hkl_vectors and mnp_vectors to the specified q_vectors.
+The calculated UB minimizes the sum squared differences between UB|ModUB*(h,k,l,m,n,p) and the corresponding (qx,qy,qz) for all of the specified hklmnp and Q vectors.
+The sum of the squares of the residual errors is returned.
+This method is used to optimize the UB matrix and ModUB matrix once an initial indexing has been found.

-double Optimize_6dUB(DblMatrix &UB, DblMatrix &ModUB, vector<V3D>
-&hkl_vectors, vector<V3D> &mnp_vectors, const int &ModDim, const
-vector<V3D> &q_vectors, vector<double> &sigabc, vector<double> &sigq);

-double Optimize_6dUB(DblMatrix &UB, DblMatrix &ModUB, vector<V3D>
-&hkl_vectors, vector<V3D> &mnp_vectors, const int &ModDim, const
-vector<V3D> &q_vectors);

-are added to IndexingUtils parallel to Optimize_UB.
 Other than ModUB and the list of mnp vectors as additional arguments for the function, a const int ModDim is also added to describe the modulation dimension of the indexed peaks list.
 In the case of modulation dimension equals